matthew1232/stockx-api/README.md

 ## Asks

 #### Place
 You can place an ask to stockX by using the `place` method.
-This takes in 3 parameters.
+This takes two paramters:
-* product - the product details
+* product - the product object (retrieved by `products.fetch()`)

-In the object:
+An Object:
 * amount - the price of the ask
-* size - the requested size
+* size - the desired size

 For example:
 ```js